Past tense: African languages

 but instead have a form of perfect derived from a word meaning "to finish".
 Others, such as Ewe, distinguish only between future and non-future.

 In complete contrast, Bantu languages such as Zulu have not only a past tense, but also a less remote proximal tense which is used for very recent past events and is never interchangeable with the ordinary past form.
 These languages also differ substantially from European languages in coding tense with prefixes instead of such suffixes as English -ed.

 Other, smaller language families of Africa follow quite regional patterns.
 Thus the Sudanic languages of East Africa and adjacent Afro-Asiatic families are part of the same area with inflectional past-marking that extends into Europe, whereas more westerly Nilo-Saharan languages often do not have past tense.

 Asian languages

 Past tenses are found in a variety of Asian languages.
-These include the Indo-European languages Russian in North Asia and Persian, Urdu, and Hindi in Southwest and South Asia; the Turkic languages Turkish, Turkmen, Kazakh, and Uyghur of Southwest and Central Asia; Arabic and Hebrew in Southwest Asia; Japanese; the Dravidian languages of India; the Uralic languages of Russia; Mongolic; and Korean.
+These include the Indo-European languages Russian in North Asia and Persian, Urdu, Nepali and Hindi in Southwest and South Asia; the Turkic languages Turkish, Turkmen, Kazakh, and Uyghur of Southwest and Central Asia; Arabic and Hebrew in Southwest Asia; Japanese; the Dravidian languages of India; the Uralic languages of Russia; Mongolic; and Korean.
 Languages in East Asia and Southeast Asia typically do not distinguish tense; in Mandarin Chinese, for example, the particle 了le when used immediately after a verb instead indicates perfective aspect.

 In parts of islands in Southeast Asia, even less distinction is made, for instance in Indonesian and some other Austronesian languages.
 Past tenses, do, however, exist in most Oceanic languages.